 Looking for an easy-to-assemble keto chicken casserole that is packed with flavor?
-Look no further than this super tasty Crusted Buttery Chicken Casserole that contains only ONE gram of net carbs per serving!
+Look no further than this super tasty crusted buttery Keto Ritzy Chicken Pork Rind Casserole that contains only ONE gram of net carbs per serving!

 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links (at no extra cost to you).